Susanna Truong Table Mountain

 Tell us about a project where you have learnt a key lesson?

-A valuable lesson that can be learnt from these current projects in South Africa is the importance of records and the retainment of information.
+A reoccurring theme is the importance of records and the retention of information.